tn74/reem/docs/advanced.rst

 *****************

 REEM is designed to be customizable.
 Out of the box, it supports transferring native python types and numpy arrays.
-You can, however, store define how any type of data is stored in Redis using a ``Ship`` object.
+You can, however, define how any type of data is stored in Redis using a ``Ship`` object.

-Inside the module, ``reem.ships`` is the abstract class ``SpecialCaseShip``.
+Inside the module, ``reem.ships`` is the abstract class ``SpecialDatatypeShip``.
 If you define your own ship, you must subclass ``SpecialDatatypeShip`` and fill in the methods.
 The class's documentation is below

 .. autoclass:: reem.ships.SpecialDatatypeShip